 Vodafone offers 99% population coverage in the UK.
-Find out about Vodafone’s coverage and their upcoming 5G service.
+Find out about Vodafone’s network coverage and their new 5G mobile service.

-In the UK, Vodafone offers 99% population coverage using their 2G, 3G and 4G network.
-At present, you can get up to Category 9 LTE download speeds on Vodafone’s 4G network.
-Vodafone’s 5G network also recently launched in July 2019, giving average download speeds of 150-250Mbit/s.
+In the UK, Vodafone offers 99% population coverage on their 2G, 3G and 4G networks.
+When using Vodafone’s 4G network, you can get up to Category 9 LTE download speeds.
+Vodafone’s 5G network has also recently launched in 15 towns and cities, giving average download speeds of 150-250Mbit/s.

 In this article, find out how to check the Vodafone coverage in your area and about the different types of coverage that are available on Vodafone.
-We’ll also discuss the upcoming launch of Vodafone’s 5G mobile network and the coverage whilst you’re abroad in other countries.
+We’ll also discuss Vodafone’s 5G mobile network and the coverage whilst you’re travelling abroad in other countries.

 Vodafone Coverage Checker